Your vehicle may be one of the most expensive items you buy.

 How do you know if the PCV valve has gone bad?

 You could use an OBD2 scan tool to get the error codes if your PCV valve has caused your check engine light to come on.
-The tool will most likely not specifically say that the PCV valve has gone bad, but instead might mention error codes P0171 or P0174.
+The device will most likely not explicitly say that the PCV valve has gone bad, but instead might mention error codes P0171 or P0174.
 These codes could indicate a lean-condition in the engine.
 In either case, inspect or replace the PCV valve.

 The PCV valve is relatively inexpensive to replace, so you should be checking it regularly for signs of wear.
 If you want to replace it yourself, see the symptoms of a bad PCV valve on agcoauto.com, or have your trusted mechanic inspect it during your regular maintenance.

 Regular maintenance is the common theme when extending your car’s life.
 Touching up your car’s paint should be included in that maintenance.

 The first thing you should do when looking to touch up your car’s paint is to locate the exact color match code.
 This code can commonly be found in the door jam of the driver's door.